wwwted/ndb-cluster-workshop/labs/Lab_5_bench.md

 ```
 watch "mysql -uroot -proot -h127.0.0.1 -P3310 -e'select node_id, memory_type, (used/total)*100 as Used_Memory_pct from ndbinfo.memoryusage;'"
 ```
 As you can see, just before mysqlslap fails we are running out of datamemory on both data nodes.
 Default amount of memory allocated for datamemory is 80M.
+Memory usage can also be seen in the cluster log on the management node (tail -f ./mcm_data/clusters/mycluster/49/data/ndb_49_cluster.log) or via ndb_mgm (ndb_mgm + run "ALL REPORT MEMORYUSAGE;").
 ```
 mcm> get -d datamemory:ndbmtd mycluster;
 +------------+----------+----------+---------+----------+---------+---------+---------+